Career Overview

 Insights from Industry

-Qualified graduates entering the job market can expect opportunities.
+Qualified graduates entering the job market can generally expect opportunities.
 Industry reports there is a shortage of qualified estimators.
-In particular, smaller companies need highly trained estimators who can also serve as project managers or schedulers.
+Smaller companies need highly trained estimators who can also act as project managers or schedulers.

-Individual’s that have experience with Leadership in Energy and Environmental Design and Public Private Partnerships (P3) will be in higher demand.
+Those with Leadership in Energy and Environmental Design (LEEDS) and Public Private Partnership (P3) experience are in high demand.

 Resources